 CONTAINS([Security Users Field], USERNAME())

 This method obviously has some caveats.
 It requires that you go from your entitlements in rows to a single column separated correctly using SQL, and that column can only contain so many characters.
 Partial matches can be trouble, and you need to use separators that will never be valid in the IDs themselves.
 Although it is performant within the Tableau Data Engine, as a string calculation it will be very slow for most databases.
 This limits your ability to switch back to a live connection.

 Alternatively, you can take different extracts per “role” or entitlement level, so that only the data appropriate to that person or level is contained within the extract, but this will require processes to appropriately permission and leverage template publication within Tableau Server, generally via the APIs.

-Many data sources have mechanisms for RLS built in.
-If your organization has already put effort into building Row Level Security in a data source, you may be able to take advantage of your existing RLS.
-It is not necessarily easier or better to implement a built-in RLS model vs. building it with Tableau in mind; these techniques are generally leveraged when an organization has already invested in these technologies and they want to take advantage of the investment.
+Many databases have mechanisms for RLS built in.
+If your organization has already put effort into building row-level security in a database, you might be able to take advantage of your existing RLS.
+It's not necessarily easier or better to implement a built-in RLS model vs. building it with Tableau in mind; these techniques are generally leveraged when an organization has already invested in these technologies and they want to take advantage of the investment.
 The main benefit of using built-in RLS is that administrators can implement and control their data security policy in one place: their databases.
-For more information, see Row Level Security in the Data Source.
+For more information, see Row-Level Security in the Database.